-Before reading the following please remember that I am not your lawyer, I do not know the particulars of the carstop and only offer a layman’s opinion.
-If you wish to call the office for a free consultation I would be more comfortable in rendering an opinion.
+Before reading the following, please remember that I am not your lawyer, we do not know the particulars of your case and am only speaking in generalities.
+If you wish to call the office for a free consultation, we would be more comfortable in rendering an opinion in your specific case.
 That being said there are some do’s and dont’s you may wish to follow when stopped by the police.

-Never admit to consuming alcohol even earlier in the day.
-You are not required to speak with the police or to answer their questions outside of your ID, insurance, registration, etc.
+Never admit to consuming alcohol, even earlier in the day.
+You are not required to speak with the police or to answer their questions outside of providing them your ID, insurance, registration, etc.

-Do not participate in any Field Sobriety Tests (FSTs) such as the One Leg Stand, the Finger to Nose, Walk and Turn, or the Horizontal Gaze Nystagmus Eye Test (HGN)
+Do not participate in any Field Sobriety Tests (FSTs) such as the One Leg Stand, Walk and Turn, or the Horizontal Gaze Nystagmus Eye Test (HGN).

-When asked where are you coming from never say a bar or a party as these preliminary statements can be used against you in any criminal charge.
-A candle light vigil or all night prayer meeting may be a better answer.
+When asked where you are coming from, never admit to coming from a bar or a party as these preliminary statements can be used against you in any criminal charge.
+You have the right to remain silent and not answer such questions!
+You should exercise that right appropriately!

-If asked to step out of the vehicle inquire if that is a demand or a request.
-If simply a request decline as you should not be participating in any test the officer is attempting to perform.
-If it is a demand, then step out trying not to lean on the car and still refuse to participate in any testing.
+If asked to step out of the vehicle, inquire if that is a demand or a request.
+If simply a request, decline as you should not be participating in any tests the officer is attempting to perform.
+If it is a demand, then step out trying not to lean on the car (as this is a commonly used sign of intoxicated) and still refuse to participate in any testing.
 Do not submit to the eye test (HGN) or the preliminary breath test conducted in the field as a positive alcohol reading is grounds for an arrest.

-If you are removed to the police station you will be asked to submit a breath sample into the Breathalyzer.
+If you are arrested and taken to the police station, you will be asked to submit a breath sample into the Breathalyzer.
 This is where a refusal, if sustained at a future DMV Hearing, will generate a one year revocation.
-It’s easy for a NYC resident to say NO, but its tough in the burbs where there is little mass transportation.
-The problem is if you blow too high (depends on the County) there will be no offer to a reduced charge, say DWAI, a traffic infraction which is not criminal but a traffic violation.
+It’s easy for a NYC resident to say NO, but its tough in the suburbs where there is little mass transportation.
+The problem is, if you blow too high (depends on the County) there will be no offer to a reduced charge, such as a DWAI, a traffic infraction not a crime.

 Additionally, if you blow .18 or higher you will be charged with Aggravated DWI carrying higher fines and additional penalties.

 Do not answer a long questionnaire regarding your medical condition, diet, activities in the last 24 hours and other information.
-Simple refuse to answer any questions other than pedigree information such as name, license, registration, ss#,and insurance info.
+Simply refuse to answer any questions other than pedigree information such as name, license, registration, ss# and insurance info.
 Always be respectful and courteous to the officers and police personnel.
 Be careful not to be lulled into a false sense of security that the cops are your friend.
 They are not and anything you say can and will be used against you.

 Be careful that the person coming to get you is sober as many times the cops breathalyze the arriving driver and arrest that person for DWI.